Understanding Heating Oil, its Uses & its Variations

 The cost of heating oil

 Buying heating oil at the wrong time of the year could cost you more.
-A lot of our heating oil customers make larger purchases throughout summer in order to have enough fuel for winter when prices are usually higher.
+A lot of our heating oil customers make larger purchases throughout the summer in order to have enough fuel for winter when prices are usually higher.
 Buying your heating oil as part of a local group is a great way to save money on your orders.
-The bulk purchase helps reduce the cost per litre whilst one delivery to one area cuts the costs of delivery.
-Visit our group buying page for more details.
+The bulk purchase helps reduce the cost per litre whilst one delivery to one area cuts the costs of delivery for group buyers.